Caswell, Shane V.

 Recently, Professor Caswell has worked to discover new tools to improve how traumatic brain injuries are diagnosed and managed.
 These efforts have led to the creation of a highly unique concussion salivary bio bank.
 Ongoing data collection is enabling salivary biomarker discovery efforts that may one day lead to an objective, physiologically based diagnostic tool and enhance the recognition and management of concussion.

 Dr. Caswell is the recipient of the Virginia Athletic Trainers’ Association Researcher of the Year Award and the George Mason University College of Education and Human Development Scholarly Achievement Award.
 His publications appear in prominent scientific and medical journals and he has delivered scholarly presentations nationally and internationally.
-He serves as a member US Lacrosse Sport Science and Safety Committee and is on the Editorial Boards for the Journal of Athletic Training, Injury Epidemiology, and the International Journal of Athletic Therapy and Training.
+He serves as a member US Lacrosse Sport Science and Safety Committee and is on the Editorial Boards for the Journal of Athletic Training and Injury Epidemiology.
 Dr. Caswell earned his B.S. in Physical Education Teacher Certification and Athletic Training from the State University of New York at Brockport; an M.S. in Athletic Training; and his Ph.D. from Ohio University.

 - Youth and Scholastic Sport Safety